Altanis/netc/README.md

 # netc

-A cross-platform networking library for TCP, UDP, HTTP, and WS sockets.
+A POSIX compliant networking library for TCP, UDP, HTTP, and WS sockets.
 Written in C.

 ## Prerequisites:
 This library requires OpenSSL for SHA1 functionality.